You can parse, format, and process the date and time within an expression. Dates use the ISO 8601 format in UTC.

 • <years> is the number of years to add.
 Can be negative to decrement.

-Adds a number of years to the date represented by the ISO 8601 string representation and returns the new Date in the same ISO 8601 format.
-Returns null if inputDate is null, empty, blank, not a valid ISO 8601 format, or has invalid date range or values.
+Adds a number of years to the date represented by a supported ISO 8601 string representation and returns the new date in the default ISO 8601 output format.
+Returns null if inputDate is null, empty, blank, not a supported ISO 8601 format, or has invalid date range or values.

 String addHours(String <inputDate>, int <hours>)